KetherPL/Kether.pl-website-server/README.md

 *   **Steam Integration:**
     *   Fetches Steam user data (name, avatar, profile URL, etc.) using the Steam Web API (to display to the logged-in user on the website).
     *   Checks if a user owns Left 4 Dead 2 on their Steam account (a check for login purposes on our website).
+*   **Steam Bot Integration:**
+    *   The server includes a Steam bot that can log in to a Steam account and send messages to the selected Steam chat group channel.
+    *   Uses the SC_Sub_Poster library for Steam chat functionality.
+    *   Supports sending formatted messages with player mentions and group notifications.
+    *   Thread-safe implementation with global access for message sending from other parts of the application.
+*   **LiveServer Call for Subs:**
+    *   The core functionality involves fetching and processing "call for sub" requests from a live L4D2 server (requires a [dedicated SourceMod plugin](https://github.com/Krevik/Kether.pl-L4D2-Server/blob/kether_2.0/addons/sourcemod/scripting/kether/l4d2_call_for_sub_rest.sp)).
+    *   Automatically formats messages with player mentions and sends them to the configured Steam group chat.
+    *   Integrates with the Steam Bot to handle message delivery.
+*   **REST API Endpoint:**
+    *   Provides a simple REST endpoint for the L4D2 game server to retrieve SteamID64 (via POST method data) and send Call For Sub requests.
+    *   Endpoint: `POST /api/callForSub/`
+    *   Accepts JSON payload with Steam ID and returns appropriate HTTP status codes.
+*   **Steam API Integration:**
+    *   It uses the Steam API to fetch player information, such as player names, based on SteamIDs.
+    *   Enhanced integration for call-for-sub functionality with player profile lookup.
 *   **Database Management:**
     *   Uses SQLite for persistent data storage.
     *   Manages the following data: